 - Black race.

-- Patients may present a few days earlier with a focus of infection.
+- Patients may have presented a few days earlier with a focus of infection.

 - Patients may then deteriorate rapidly despite having the appropriate oral antibiotics.